salvq/presence-detection/README.md

 **b. create automation which triggers the scanning**

-Example below provides example of configuration for automation which triggers the scanning.
+Example below shows configuration which triggers the scanning.
 Scanning below is triggered by opening doors like garage door, gate door, main door or even Home Assistant restart.
-After the trigger, automation waits for another minute to trigger the scanning by sending the payload `on` to all the 3 devices.
+After the trigger, automation waits for another minute (optional) to trigger the scanning by sending the payload `on` to all the 3 devices.

 Note: triggers ensors have to be updated based on your configuration.
 The mqtt topics can be detected by listenning the general topic `presence/#`, by reading the docker log or in Home Assistant new created device.